Projects will be evaluated by our Community Investment Evaluation Panel and given a score out of 100.

 The final report asks the recipient to outline their project activities, outcomes (both qualitative and quantitative) and learnings.
 Grant recipients are also required to report on their actual revenues and expenses as compared to their budget and explain any variances.
 Please refer to this sample report to learn what is expected.

-At the end of the grant period, if there are unspent funds, CIRA will request the surplus funds within 30 days.
+If there are unspent funds upon project completion, CIRA will request the surplus funds within 30 days.

 Community Investment Evaluation Panel